GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

   </figcaption>
 </figure>

-Measuring real-world CLS aggregated at an origin-level is also possible using the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report).
+Measuring real-world CLS aggregated at an origin-level is also possible using the [Chrome User Experience Report](/chrome-ux-report-bigquery/).
+CrUX CLS data is available via BigQuery and a [sample query](https://github.com/GoogleChrome/CrUX/blob/master/sql/cls-summary.sql) to look at CLS performance is available to use.

 That's it for this guide.
 I hope it helps keep your pages just a little less shifty :)

-_With thanks to Philip Walton, Kenji Baheux, Warren Maresca, Annie Sullivan and Steve Kobes for their helpful reviews._
+_With thanks to Philip Walton, Kenji Baheux, Warren Maresca, Annie Sullivan, Steve Kobes and Gilberto Cocchi for their helpful reviews._